mridulraj532/eazybytes-java/README.md

 * Section 26: [JAVA 8] Streams API
 * Section 27: [JAVA 8] Optional to deal with nulls in Java
 * Section 28: MultiThreading in Java
+* Section 29: Java 22, 23 and 24 new features
-* Section 28: Other prominent new features from Java 22
+* Section 30: Java 25 new features

 ## Important Links
 - Online jshell - https://tryjshell.org